-The primary and secondary exam areas or fields must be based on reading lists prepared by each student and approved by that student's Candidacy Examination Committee.
+The primary and secondary exam areas or fields are based on reading lists prepared by each student and approved by that student's Candidacy Examination Committee.
 A "field" is typically defined by established period, subject, or approach, such as "narratology," "digital humanities," or "professional and technical communication," but other areas of specialty, such as "TEI coding," will be allowed as long as they meet Candidacy Examination Committee approval and reading list guidelines.

 The reading lists for these two parts of the Candidacy Examination must each consist of 25-30 texts.
-At least 10% of the primary and secondary field reading lists (at least three sources on each) must be composed of scholarly digital sources (academic blogs, digital installations, or other relevant online materials).
-It will be up to the student to explain to his/her Candidacy Examination Committee how these sources are relevant and appropriate for these reading lists.
+It will be up to the student to explain to their Candidacy Examination Committee how these sources are relevant and appropriate for these reading lists.

-Students are not permitted to enroll in ENC 7919 Doctoral Research hours or to schedule their Candidacy Examination until their last semester of formal coursework.
+Students may not enroll in ENC 7919 Doctoral Research hours or schedule their Candidacy Examination until their last semester of formal coursework.

-Students must be registered for ENC 7919 during the semester in which they take their Candidacy Examination, and are expected to begin the process of identifying a Candidacy Examination Chair and committee during the semester in which they complete their final coursework (typically the semester before they plan to begin doctoral research).
-Contact the T&T office for the appropriate registration form (phurter@ucf.edu).
+Students must be registered for ENC 7919 during the semester in which they take their Candidacy Examination, and are expected to begin the process of identifying a Candidacy

+Examination Chair and committee during the semester before they plan to begin exams (this often means spring for a fall exam start).
+The appropriate registration form is available on the T&T website.

-In the first semester in which a student enrolls in ENC 7919 Doctoral Research, s/he must enroll for at least three hours of credit.
-If the student does not take and pass all parts of the Candidacy Examination in that semester, s/he must be registered for at least one credit hour during the semester when s/he takes the examination or any portion thereof (the student must be enrolled in order to sit for any portion of the exam).
+In the first semester in which a student enrolls in ENC 7919 Doctoral Research, they must enroll for at least three hours of credit.
+If the student does not take and pass all parts of the Candidacy Examination in that semester, they must register for at least one credit hour in ENC 7919 during the semester when they complete the exam (the student must be enrolled in order to sit for any portion of the exam).
 Students who are on graduate assistantships or fellowships may enroll for up to nine hours of ENC 7919 in order to maintain their full-time status.
-Contact the T&T office for the appropriate course registration form (phurter@ucf.edu).
+Contact the T&T office for the appropriate course registration form (TandT@ucf.edu).

-NOTE: students must be enrolled for at least one credit hour to use the university library facilities even during summer semesters.
+NOTE: Students must be enrolled for at least one credit hour to use the university library facilities, even during summer semesters.